Sadzurami/bas-steam-guard-mobile-activator/README.md

-# Steam Mobile Guard Activation
+# Steam Mobile Guard Activator

-Mass activation app for steam mobile guard
+App for mass activation Steam Mobile Guard, written with BAS

 # How it works